bors-ng/bors-ng.github.io/_documentation/getting-started.md

 > bors r+

+Equivalently, you can comment the following:

+> bors merge

 The pull request,
 as well as any other pull requests that are reviewed around the same time, will be merged into a branch called "staging".